jlebar/caroline-portfolio/content/blog/from-blogger/An Architect Looks at Thirty.md

 This year, I'm hoping to change course a bit.
 As the great poet Jimmy Buffett once said: "Relationships - we all have 'em, we all want 'em, but what do you do with 'em?"
 I intend to work on mine, and finally stop apologizing for being a bad friend.
 One of those relationships worth strengthening is with myself, as I also hope to work on establishing some goals for the next five, ten, and further years.
 I have decided that 2018 will be the year for #relationshipgoals.
 (To be clear - the goal is *have* relationships, that is, to spend time talking with and being with people, not setting some particular goal "for" the relationship.)
 And you all get to hold me accountable!

-Since my feeling is that goals are not useful unless they are concrete and measureable, here are some benchmarks:1.
-Complete some of the personal projects that have been cluttering up my house and my head for the last year or more.
+Since my feeling is that goals are not useful unless they are concrete and measureable, here are some benchmarks:

+1. Complete some of the personal projects that have been cluttering up my house and my head for the last year or more.
 This includes old scrapbooks, new paintings, and various crafts.
-Maybe even make a new Halloween costume or two.2.
-Take the time to read architecture periodicals, books for fun, and some scholarly works.3.
-Find an exercise regime that I can stick to.
-Do whatever it is 2x / week.4.
-Write to my friends, at least once a month.
-Write real letters or e-mails, whichever seems right.5.
-Make plans to visit with friends who live nearby; re-start planning events for local folks to join in.
+Maybe even make a new Halloween costume or two.
+2. Take the time to read architecture periodicals, books for fun, and some scholarly works.
+3. Find an exercise regime that I can stick to.
+Do whatever it is 2x / week.
+4. Write to my friends, at least once a month.
+Write real letters or e-mails, whichever seems right.
+5. Make plans to visit with friends who live nearby; re-start planning events for local folks to join in.

 The idea is to be intentional about my relationships with family, friends, and co-workers, but also stop guilting myself about things I don't accomplish on schedule.